NataliaAtiukova/PoopGo/README.md

 Notes

-- `lib/firebase_options.dart` expects configuration from compile-time defines; secrets no longer live in the repository.
+- Firebase options are loaded dynamically from the `.env` file at runtime.
 - Push notifications are wired to store the FCM token; showing foreground notifications can be added with flutter_local_notifications.
 - Map picker is left as a follow-up; address text is supported now.